What is prolotherapy?

 Treatment intervals vary depending on the specific problem and severity of the area being treated, as well as the protocol of the provider.
 Typical intervals between treatments are every three to six weeks, with an average of once a month, for a total of four to six treatments.

 What areas can be treated?

 Prolotherapy works best on tendons and ligaments.
-A tendon is a fibrous connective tissue which attaches muscle to bone.
+A tendon is a fibrous connective tissue that attaches muscle to bone.
 A tendon serves to move the bone or structure.
-A ligament is a fibrous connective tissue which attaches bone to bone, and usually serves to hold structures together.
+A ligament is a fibrous connective tissue that attaches bone to bone and usually serves to hold structures together.

 Click Below to Schedule Your Appointment or Call (352)260-4061 Today!